Solstice

 Midwinter Feasts

-The winter solstice may have been more important than the summer solstice for the people who built and used Stonehenge.
-Excavations at Durrington Walls suggest that people held huge feasts around this time of year.
+Winter solstice may have been more important than summer solstice for the people who built and used Stonehenge.
+Excavations at Durrington Walls, a Neolithic settlement situated about two miles away from the monument, suggest that people held huge feasts around this time of year.
+Recent excavations revealed huge amounts of discarded pig and cattle bones at the site.

-Archaeologists discovered that these animals were probably killed when they were around nine months old.
+Archaeologists estimate that these animals were probably killed when they were around nine months old.
 They would have been born in the spring, so it would seem that these pigs and cattle were slaughtered around the time of the winter solstice.
 Putting this together with what we know about the alignment of the stones, it’s possible that people gathered at Stonehenge at this time of year to take part in feasts, ceremonies and celebrations.

 More to Explore